MetaProvide/nextcloud-swarm-plugin/README.md

 The following steps explain how to configure a Swarm node in NextCloud.

+- Make sure the "External Storage" plugin is enabled
 - Install the "External Storage: Swarm" app from the Nextcloud App store
 - Navigate to External Storage Administration (Profile menu -> Settings -> External Storage)
 - Add the connection settings for a new Swarm node